AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 Try to generate a PNG image with `Bandage` (take a look at the `BandageNG-9eb84c2-x86_64.AppImage -h` output).
 This can be helpful to take at graphs that are too big to be directly loaded with `Bandage`.

+Now, let's build a new complex graph.
+First, take a look at `tiny/multi.vcf.gz`, which contains multiallelic variants.
+Try to generate with that input a graph in GFA format and visualize the output with `Bandage`.
+What are you able to see?

 ## Small pangenome graph building from sequence alignments